 Regent University School of Law opened its doors in 1986.
-Today, the school offers a Juris Doctor (JD) in three-year and part-time formats, an online M.A. in Law, an on-campus LL.M. in Human Rights and an on-campus and online LL.M. in American Legal Studies.
+Today, the school offers a Juris Doctor (J.D.) in three-year and part-time formats, an online M.A. in Law, an on-campus LL.M. in Human Rights and an on-campus and online LL.M. in American Legal Studies.
 Additionally, thousands of Regent Law alumni practice law across the United States and in more than 20 countries.
 These capable men and women are distinguishing themselves as judges and judicial clerks, partners and associates in law firms, mayors and legislators, and in positions with government agencies and public interest organizations.
-With a proven record of producing practice-ready, purpose-driven graduates who impact the world, Regent Law offers a unique combination of:
+With a proven record of producing practice-ready, purpose-driven graduates who impact the world, Regent Law offers a unique combination of the following:

-For JD students, we offer the following programs and centers:
+For J.D. students, we offer the following programs and centers:

 All of these elements not only equip our students to earn top honors in regional, national and international competitions, but prepare our graduates to consistently do well on the bar exam.